laurabejder/OPMs-and-Universities/README.md

     2 - The partnership is clear on the university program’s website, clear differentiation between the university and an external tool

-Also updating the data as we receive new responses to our FOIA requests – contracts that are extentet or renewed.

 ### Cleaning the data
 The sample includes to contracts that are still active or expired later than 2019.
 Contracts that expired before that are excluded to ensure that the project only include recent partnerships.
 By doing so, we drop 104 partnerships.